Support Your Children and Your Own Peaceful Dreams with Valerian Oil

 Hyperactivity, concentration difficulties and impulsiveness improve during seven weeks’ treatment with valerian root and lemon balm extracts in primary school children.
 Phytomedicine.
 July-August 2014.
 21(8-9): 1098-1103.

 This information is applicable ONLY for therapeutic quality essential oils.
 This information DOES NOT apply to essential oils that have not been tested for purity and standardized constituents.
+Please see the original reference for the source.
+These studies are not specific for any essential oil brand or company.

 There is no quality control in the United States, and oils labeled as “100% pure” need only to contain 5% of the actual oil.
 The rest of the bottle can be filled with fillers and sometimes toxic ingredients that can irritate the skin.